shopware/docs/guides/hosting/installation-updates/deployments/deployment-with-deployer.md

 ### 6. Warming up caches

-If you have the HTTP cache enabled in your `.env` file, it's recommended to warm up the caches, so that the first user, who visits the recently deployed version, doesn't have to wait, until the page is rendered for the first time.
+If you have the HTTP cache enabled in your `.env` file, it is recommended to warm up the caches so that the first user, who visits the recently deployed version, doesn't have to wait until the page is rendered for the first time.

 This step is defined in the `sw:cache:warmup` job in the [`deploy.php`](deployment-with-deployer.md#deploy-php):